You'll find photos of cheesecake actresses from the 1930s through the 1980s. For some of the actresses here, I'm currently trying to build pages.

 Sue Ane Langdon Movies Available at Movies Unlimited

 Italian beauty Virna Lisi has enjoyed an acting career which has spanned five decades.
 She has appeared in everything from Duel of the Titans (1961; with Steve Reeves and Gordon Scott) to Assault on a Queen (1966; with Frank Sinatra and Richard Conte).
-Today, Lisi does a lot of TV work in her native Italy.
 The above right photo is from The Girl and the General (1967).

 Virna Lisi Movies Available at Movies Unlimited